-There are few more heart-rendering stories from the Battle of Gettysburg than that of Captain Michael P. Spessard, a forty one year-old native of Craig County, Virginia, who commanded Company C, 28th Virginia Infantry in Garnett’s Brigade of Pickett’s Division, and his son Hezekiah Spessard, a private under his father’s command.
+There are few more heart-rending stories from the Battle of Gettysburg than that of Captain Michael P. Spessard, a forty one year-old native of Craig County, Virginia, who commanded Company C, 28th Virginia Infantry in Garnett’s Brigade of Pickett’s Division, and his son Hezekiah Spessard, a private under his father’s command.
 Their lives would forever be changed on July 3, 1863, when, barely minutes into the charge against the Union center, Hezekiah fell from the ranks, seriously wounded.
-Eppa Hunton, Jr., son of the dynamic Colonel Eppa Hunton who commanded the 8th Virginia Infantry, first described the scene in his father’s 1933 autobiography:
+Eppa Hunton, Jr., son of the dynamic Colonel Eppa Hunton who commanded the 8th Virginia Infantry in the charge, first described the scene in his father’s 1933 autobiography:

-This story has been retold several times, most notably in Gettysburg Historian Kathy Harrison’s “Nothing But Glory”, Pickett’s Division at Gettysburg (Longstreet House, Hightstown, NJ, 1987) where she describes Spessard fighting like a man possessed in the point-blank combat at the Angle, and his subsequent escape from capture.
+This story has been retold several times, most notably in Gettysburg Historian Kathy Harrison’s “Nothing But Glory”, Pickett’s Division at Gettysburg (Longstreet House, Hightstown, NJ, 1987) where she describes Spessard fighting like a man possessed in point-blank combat at the Angle, and his subsequent escape from capture.
 Harrison then relates that, “Captain Spessard was one of those fortunate enough to…. escape back to Seminary Ridge, where he saw to it that his son Hezekiah was properly cared for in the field hospital.”

 Other authors have depended on this narrative for the details of the Spessard story.
 It can often be found verbatim on internet pages and published narratives.
 Yet, I was curious why no details had ever emerged of the time the captain must have spent with his son as he lay dying in a Confederate field hospital?
 There is no mention in the Official Records, Hunton’s memoir, or the post-war letter written by William Jesse, a former member of the 28th Virginia who described Captain Spessard that day.
 In the absence of evidence we have assumed that after Pickett’s Charge, the captain sought out his son.

 There are two possibilities where Hezekiah might have received medical treatment.
 If he was removed from the field by comrades or a Confederate stretcher team, they most likely would have taken him to the division hospital at Bream’s Mill and the Currens Farm on Marsh Creek, west of Gettysburg.
 This is where the majority of Pickett’s wounded were taken.
 Several years ago the park acquired a medical roster of the wounded of Pickett’s Division at Bream’s Mill compiled by surgeon Edward Rives of the 28th Virginia Infantry, from the holdings of the Highland County Historical Society in Hillsboro, Ohio.
 Hezekiah Spessard’s name is not listed in this journal, nor is a grave marker noted for him in the journal of Dr. J.W.C.
-O’Neal, who made a number of notations on the graves found at Bream’s Mill, the Currens Farm, and Black Horse Tavern.
+O’Neal who compiled a list of the identified graves found at Bream’s Mill, the Currens Farm, and Black Horse Tavern.
 That Hezekiah was not treated at his division’s field hospital made it unlikley that his father or anyone from his division removed him from the field.
 If Hezekiah had fallen closer to Union lines and been removed by Union soldiers, he most likely would have been transported to the Second Corps hospital at the Schwartz Farm, but his name does not appear on any rosters of Confederate prisoners (or burials) at that site.
 Exactly where the young Spessard wound up has remained a mystery.

-Tim Mallick continued to dig into the story and discovered a letter in the Spessard family papers at the Craig County Historical Society in New Castle, Virginia.
-It turned out that Hezekiah had been removed from the field by Union soldiers of the 3rd Corps and that he died at their corps field hospital on July 19.
+Mr. Mallick continued to dig into the story and discovered a letter in the Spessard family papers at the Craig County Historical Society in New Castle, Virginia.
+It turned out that Hezekiah had been removed from the field by Union soldiers of the 3rd Corps and that he died at the Third Corps field hospital on July 19.
 This hospital was located south of the Union 2nd Corps hospital on the Schwartz farm.
 Unfortunately, Hezekiah’s grave at the hospital was either not properly marked or the marker was lost by the time Dr. O’Neal visited the site to record the Confederate burials there.
 Hezekiah’s remains are most likely among the many unknowns shipped to Hollywood Cemetery in Richmond in 1872-1873.